 Despite the ecological importance of Newfoundland and Labrador’s offshore waters, in February 2018, the Government of Newfoundland and Labrador announced a plan to increase oil production in the region and allow more than 100 new offshore exploratory wells by 2030.
 After announcing this plan, the federal and provincial governments launched a Regional Impact Assessment (RIA), a participatory process designed to assess the cumulative effects of a proposed development on a particular region or ecosystem.

 This deficient report is the product of a flawed process that failed to provide opportunities for substantive public engagement on important environmental issues.
-Despite the urgency of the dual biodiversity and climate crises, the federal government has used the flawed assessment to create a dangerous exemption regulation and plans to use it to waive individual assessments for a slew of exploratory drilling projects.
+Despite the urgency of the dual biodiversity and climate crises, the federal government has used the flawed assessment to create a dangerous exemption regulation that waives individual assessments for a slew of exploratory drilling projects.
 A blanket exemption of this nature, based on this flawed RIA, is unlawful and sets a dangerous precedent for future blanket exemptions.